openforcefield/standards/docs/standards/smirnoff.md

 * `"cutoff"`: The vdW interaction is truncated at a distance specified by the `cutoff` attribute.
 * `"no-cutoff"`: The vdW interaction is not truncated.

+`periodic_method` can take additionally take the following values:

+* `Ewald3D-ConductingBoundary`: a method like [particle mesh Ewald](https://docs.openmm.org/latest/userguide/theory.html#coulomb-interaction-with-particle-mesh-ewald) should be used

 By default, `periodic_method="cutoff` and `nonperiodic_method="no-cutoff"`.
 If either attribute is set to `no-cutoff`, other attributes dealing with the cut-off are ignored.